The 6 best mattress toppers I've tested – offering comfort, cushioning, and value for money

 Also tested

-Our reviewer, Rachael, and I tested a whole host of mattress toppers in order to find the best and create this guide.
-Below are some of the runners up which didn't quite make the grade but might still be suitable depending on your requirements.
+Our review team and I tested a whole host of mattress toppers in order to find the best and create this guide.
+Below are the runners-up which didn't quite make the grade, but might still be suitable depending on your requirements.

 A selection of mattress toppers ready for testing in a bedroom